liamchampton/golang-twitter-bot-workshop/Labs/lab-3.md

 iex(New-Object Net.WebClient).DownloadString('https://clis.cloud.ibm.com/install/powershell')
 ```

-> **Note**: If you encounter errors like The underlying connection was closed: An unexpected error occurred on a send, make sure you have .Net Framework 4.5 or later installed.
+> **Note**: If you encounter errors like `The underlying connection was closed: An unexpected error occurred on a send`, make sure you have .Net Framework 4.5 or later installed.
 Also try to enable TLS 1.2 protocol by running the following command:

 ```bash
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12